Mustafa Kemal Atatürk: Early years

-He was proposing depoliticization in the army, a proposal which was disliked by the leaders of the CUP.
+He proposed depoliticization in the army, a proposal which was disliked by the leaders of the CUP.
 As a result, he was sent away to Tripolitania Vilayet (present Libya, then an Ottoman territory) under the pretext of suppressing a tribal rebellion towards the end of 1908.
 According to Mikush however, he volunteered for this mission.
 He suppressed the revolt and returned to Constantinople in January 1909.

 In April 1909 in Constantinople, a group of soldiers began a counter-revolution (see 31 March Incident).
-Atatürk was instrumental in suppressing the revolt.
+Mustafa Kemal was instrumental in suppressing the revolt, and deposing Sultan Abdul Hamid II.

 In 1910, he was called to the Ottoman provinces in Albania.
 At that time Isa Boletini was leading Albanian uprisings in Kosovo, and there were revolts in Albania as well.
-In 1910, Atatürk met with Eqrem Vlora, the Albanian lord, politician, writer, and one of the delegates of the Albanian Declaration of Independence.
+In 1910, Mustafa Kemal met with Eqrem Vlora, the Albanian lord, politician, writer, and one of the delegates of the Albanian Declaration of Independence.

 Later, in the autumn of 1910, he was among the Ottoman military observers who attended the Picardie army manoeuvres in France, and in 1911, served at the Ministry of War (Harbiye Nezareti) in Constantinople for a short time.